dyllandry/logseq/pages/LMS Project.md

 	- teachers can create assignments with attachments
 	- students can submit their work to an assignment
 	- teachers can grade student's submissions & leave comments
-	- sends notification to students when teacher grades submissions
+	- sends notification to students when teacher grades their submissions
-	- sends notification to students when an assignment is due soon -
+	- sends notification to students when an unsubmitted assignment is due soon -